 Kansas: Madonna of the Trail

-Enrich your road trip by taking in one of the 12 identical Madonna of the Trail statues that span across Route 66 from Ohio to New Mexico.
+Enrich your road trip by taking in one of the 12 identical Madonna of the Trail statues that span across Route 66 from Maryland to California.
 Built by the National Society of Daughters of the American Revolution in the 1920s, the attraction celebrates the strength of pioneering women of America.

 Kentucky: Whiskey on the Bourbon Trail

 The words “free” and “bourbon” don’t often go together, but the Bluegrass State is happy to oblige.
 Start your journey by requesting a free Kentucky Bourbon Trail Passport online from the Kentucky Distillers’ Association and you’re off to the races.
 Although distilleries along the trail do charge a nominal admission fee for tours, all of them offer free sample tastings.